 I used my favorite dark chocolate cake for the base of this naked cake.
 If you don’t like naked cakes for whatever reason, by all means, frost the sides.
 You won’t offend me.
 If you are serving it as a naked cake, I recommend dusting the cake pans with cocoa powder instead of flour so that your chocolate cake layers don’t have white ruining the affect.

 The lavender frosting is so simple.
-If you’e made any of my cakes before, you know that I like my frosting like and fluffy, not heavy and buttery.
+If you’e made any of my cakes before, you know that I like my frosting light and fluffy, not heavy and buttery.
 I’m always so proud by how many people tell me that they don’t like cake but they love my cake.
 I’m a stickler for moist cake and I add twice as much milk to frosting as most people.
 In this case, the milk is heated with culinary grade lavender (you can get a bag for cheap on Amazon) to infuse it.
 Let it hang out in the fridge for 4-6 hours, then proceed with your frosting.
 The frosting on its own is a light gray color but I tinted mine purple for the lavender look.

 I cannot even stress to you how good this cake is.
 None of my taste testers nor my Midsummer guests were fans of lavender and they all loved this cake.
 Give it a try and let me know what you think!